divarvel/blog/posts/2018-12-27-a-tale-of-servant-clients.md

 extract endpoints generates quite a lot of syntactic noise, and you need to apply parameters here and there to get access to the inner values.

-Fortunately, [servant-generic](todo) lets you avoid all this tedious pattern-matching and can generate records containing all the endpoints.
+Fortunately, servant supports generic derivation for clients.

-For the API we've seen above, we could declare the accompanying records, with some generic magic sprinkled on top of it:
+For the API we've seen above, we can declare the accompanying records, with some generic magic sprinkled on top of it:

 ```haskell